samanasevana/samanasevanasite/src/content/pages/index.md

 Welcome to our community space for those interested in the monastic path, supporting monastics in general, and the journey of Venerable Guṇavīro in particular.

-Created and maintained by lay supporters, this website serves as a resource for guidance on relating to Buddhist monks, translations of the Suttas, and answers to common questions about the monastic life.
+Created and maintained by lay supporters, this website serves as a resource for guidance on relating to Buddhist monks and answers to common questions.

 To subscribe to the Samaṇa Sevanā newsletter, sign up through this [Google Form](https://forms.gle/NkBQv5JfWmNcXNnZA).